jessepav/lacygoill-wiki-backup/bug/vim.md

 `list<number>` to `list<string>`.

 Update: I don't think it can be fixed.
-I think  these issues are  raised at compile time,  while the `map()`  error can only be raised later, at runtime.
+I think these issues are given at compile time, while the `map()` error can only be given later, at runtime.

 ---